JaimeTorrealba/tres-fps-controls/README.md

       // Key actions

       {
-        name: 'actions', actions: // You can have as much events as you want 🥳 [
+        name: 'actions', actions: // You can have as many events as you want 🥳 [
                       { name: 'action', key: 'e', action: () => {} },
                       { name: 'action', key: 'q', action: () => {} },